 In addition to making a lot of sawdust, our Special Products Division cabinet shop has been cranking out some serious work lately and it’s a good time to share some new products, tools, materials and methods.

 First up is a new cabinet prototype full of modern cabinet bling.
-Shop master, David Hentzel, has been rigorously working with Edensaw, the mother-ship of hardwood products here in Seattle, to develop a calibrated Russian Birch core box construction; the boxes are then finished with a custom Nevamar laminate.
+SPD’s Shop master has been rigorously working with Edensaw, the mother-ship of hardwood products here in Seattle, to develop a calibrated Russian Birch core box construction; the boxes are then finished with a custom Nevamar laminate.
 This makes for solid, durable boxes that will endure decades of serious use.
 The cross section of the Birch is also gorgeous and makes for a nice modern edge when we use an exposed detail.

 We’ve made some quantum leaps with the wood veneers used on the exteriors of our cabinet packages.
 To maintain consistent grain patterns and guarantee handsome textures we’re now buying and reserving entire logs from suppliers; for the prototype cabinet we’ve used walnut from western Kentucky.
 The logs are meticulously milled and the veneers are shipped to SPD, all sequenced in the order that they were removed from the log.
 We then lay-up the veneer sheets and make our own veneer boards in the shop.
 This allows us to sequence the grain pattern from one cabinet to another.
 The grain sequence on a kitchen cabinet package literally documents the log starting on one end of the kitchen and ending on the other.
 Drawers, doors and end panels are finished with 1/8” solid stock edge banding.